anon54914/FavCat-Unlocked/README.md

-Tihs fork reverts most of the changes to FavCat, **brings back avatar favorites** and the ability for FavCat to **index public avatars that you see**.
+This fork reverts most of the changes to FavCat, **brings back avatar favorites** and the ability for FavCat to **index public avatars that you see**.

 ## FavCat